carbon-language/carbon-lang/llvm/docs/YamlIO.rst

       }
     };

-When reading YAML, if the string found does not match any of the the strings specified by enumCase() methods, an error is automatically generated.
+When reading YAML, if the string found does not match any of the strings specified by enumCase() methods, an error is automatically generated.
 When writing YAML, if the value being written does not match any of the values specified by the enumCase() methods, a runtime assertion is triggered.